-Christine Schafer is the managing partner and owner of The Legacy Law Firm.
+Christine Schafer is the owner of The Legacy Law Firm.
 As an attorney, her number one priority is providing quality legal services along with a superior client experience.
 Visiting a lawyer’s office can often invoke feelings of anxiety, distrust and overall dread.
 Christine created The Legacy Law Firm to ensure that all clients feel comfortable from the moment they call to schedule their initial consultation until the conclusion of their case.

 “I am asked often why I chose to focus my practice on probate & estate planning.
 I didn’t end up practicing in this area by accident or chance.
 I’ve dedicated my life to becoming well versed in this area of law because I have been on the other side.
 I know how it feels to lose someone, feel completely lost and at the mercy of state law.”